leepl37/leepl37.github.io/src/rust_book/15_smart_pointers.md

 store the value indirectly by storing pointer to the value.

-Box<T> is a pointer, rust know much size it needs.
+Box<T> is a pointer, Rust compiler does know how much size it needs.

 so inside of List of Cons, we can put Box<T> that pointer to the value of List and so on.